 The Needs Assessment presents an overview of the needs of bicyclists and trail users in the Albuquerque area.
-This analysis provides an overview of cycling volumes and behaviors at many locations throughout the city; discusses public input gathered through an online user survey; and examines eyelist safety the potential for encountering hazards by analyzing reported bicycle crash data.
+This analysis provides an overview of cycling volumes and behaviors at many locations throughout the city; discusses public input gathered through an online user survey; and examines cyclist safety by analyzing reported bicycle crash data.
 Three geographic analytical tools were used to determine the quality and connectedness of the existing system.
 Seven primary methods were used to evaluate the existing bikeways and trails facilities: